Columbus, Ohio: Mayor and city council

-The city is administered by a mayor and a seven-member unicameral council elected in two classes every two years to four-year terms at large.
+The city is administered by a mayor and a nine-member unicameral Columbus City Council elected in two classes every two years to four-year terms at large.
 Columbus is the largest city in the United States that elects its city council at large as opposed to districts.
 The mayor appoints the director of safety and the director of public service.
 The people elect the auditor, municipal court clerk, municipal court judges and city attorney.
 A charter commission, elected in 1913, submitted a new charter in May 1914, offering a modified federal form, with a number of progressive features, such as nonpartisan ballot, preferential voting, recall of elected officials, the referendum and a small council elected at large.
 The charter was adopted, effective January 1, 1916.
 Andrew Ginther has been the mayor of Columbus since 2016.

 Government offices

 As Ohio's capital and the county seat, Columbus hosts numerous federal, state, county and city government offices and courts.

 Federal offices include the Joseph P. Kinneary U.S. Courthouse, one of several courts for the District Court for the Southern District of Ohio, after moving from 121 E. State St. in 1934.
 Another federal office, the John W. Bricker Federal Building, has offices for U.S. Senator Sherrod Brown, as well as for the Internal Revenue Service, the Social Security Administration and the Departments of Housing & Urban Development and Agriculture.

 The State of Ohio's capitol building, the Ohio Statehouse, is located in the center of downtown on Capitol Square.
 It houses the Ohio House of Representatives and Ohio Senate.
 It also contains the ceremonial offices of the governor, lieutenant governor, state treasurer and state auditor.
 The Supreme Court, Court of Claims and Judicial Conference are located in the Thomas J. Moyer Ohio Judicial Center downtown by the Scioto River.
 The building, built in 1933 to house 10 state agencies along with the State Library of Ohio, became the Supreme Court after extensive renovations from 2001 to 2004.

 Franklin County operates the Franklin County Government Center, a complex at the southern end of downtown Columbus.
 The center includes the county's municipal court, common pleas court, correctional center, juvenile detention center and sheriff's office.

 Near City Hall, the Michael B. Coleman Government Center holds offices for the departments of building and zoning services, public service, development and public utilities.
 Also nearby is 77 North Front Street, which holds Columbus's city attorney office, income-tax division, public safety, human resources, civil service and purchasing departments.
 The structure, built in 1929, was the police headquarters until 1991, and was then dormant until it was given a $34 million renovation from 2011 to 2013.